Last Updated: May 25, 2018

 The security of your personal information is important to us, but please remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially reasonable means to protect your personal information, we cannot ensure or warrant the absolute security of any information you transmit to the Sites, and you do so at your own risk.
 Once we receive your transmission of information, we make commercially reasonable efforts to ensure the security of our systems.
 However, please note that this is not a guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.
 While we strive to protect your personal information and privacy, we cannot guarantee the security of any information you disclose online.

 We encourage all individuals to use appropriate safeguards to secure their computers and the information on those computers.
-For additional information on online privacy and security, please see the University’s policies and procedures related to Information Security; you may also consult with the California Attorney General’s Privacy Enforcement and Protection website.
+For additional information on online privacy and security, please see the University’s policies and procedures related to Information Security; you may also consult with the California Attorney General’s Privacy Enforcement and Protection Access and choice:

 We comply with all applicable regulations regarding data retention and deletion of personal data and retain personal information only for as long as necessary to fulfill the purpose for which it was collected (including for college operations), for strategic planning, and to comply with applicable laws and retention requirements.
 You can ask to review, update or make changes to the personal information we maintain about you, or exercise your option of having your personal information discarded without reuse or distribution, by sending a written request to the postal or email address set out below.
 We may take a reasonable period of time to respond.
 If you request the deactivation or change of information on our system, such information may be retained in our backup systems for a period of time subject to technology restrictions, or as a precaution against systems failures.
 Some information may be retained for longer periods as required by law, contract or auditing requirements or as otherwise described in this Notice.